Israel Education Through a Dual-Narrative Lens

 Scope and Sequence

-The program’s five modules include 8 -16 hours of content, which can be delivered in a Shabbaton/retreat format or weekly classes.
+The program’s six modules include 12-14 hours of content, which can be delivered in a Shabbaton/retreat format or weekly classes.
 The modular program provides flexibility in execution and can be modified to fit different time frames.

 • Coming back to the Jewish Homeland after two thousand years- whose homeland is it anyway?

-• Participants will understand Jewish and Palestinian historic claims to the land
+• Learners will understand Jewish and Palestinian historical claims to the land.

-• Participants will experience a dual narrative approach and its utility and impact
+• Learners will experience a dual narrative approach to foundational historical moments, and understand its utility and impact

-• Participants will unpack the idea of being pro-Israel and what it means to them.Item description
+• Participants will unpack the idea of being ‘pro-Israel’ and ‘pro-Palestine’ and what it means on social media and to each participant individually.

-• A homeland for the Jewish people?
-Who are the people and what do they care about?
+• Who are the Israelis and what do they care about?

-• Participants will distinguish between Israel as an idea/l and the quotidian lives of Israelis and Israel’s social and political challenges.
+• Participants will distinguish between Israel as an idea and the quotidian lives of Israelis.

-• Engaging in courageous conversations and creating one’s story.
+• Engaging in courageous and productive conversations and leading with empathy.

-• Participants will listen to stories that reflect different narratives around the conflict and understand different truths.
+• Participants will listen to stories that reflect different narratives of the conflict and will understand different truths.

 • Participants will understand and practice the principle of listening to understand rather than listening to respond.